-Building dedicated software development teams in Europe means access to a fantastic talent pool and costs savings, but can present challenges such as time zone difference and cultural misunderstandings.
+Building outsourced software development teams in Europe means access to a fantastic talent pool and costs savings, but can present challenges such as time zone difference and cultural misunderstandings.
 To understand more about this, Zartis hosted Peter Kelly, Engineering Lead for Europe at NGINX and Sean O’Sullivan, CTO at Engage EHS, who shared their experiences of building extended software development teams in Cork, Ireland and Madrid, Spain.
 The event was held at the Irish Consulate in New York.

 Here are some of the key insights shared by the speakers: